codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 ##### `-u, --apple-id=APPLE_ID`

-App Store Connect username used for application package validation and upload if App Store Connect API Key is not specified
+App Store Connect username used for application package validation and upload if App Store Connect API key is not specified
 ##### `-p, --password=APP_SPECIFIC_PASSWORD`

 App-specific password used for application package validation and upload if App Store Connect API Key is not specified.
 Used together with --apple-id.
 Create an app-specific password in the Security section of your Apple ID account.
 Learn more from https://support.apple.com/en-us/HT204397.
 If not given, the value will be checked from environment variable `APP_SPECIFIC_PASSWORD`.
 Alternatively to entering` APP_SPECIFIC_PASSWORD `in plaintext, it may also be specified using a `@env:` prefix followed by a environment variable name, or `@file:` prefix followed by a path to the file containing the value.
 Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from file at `<file_path>`.
-##### `--testflight`
+##### `-t, --testflight`

 Submit an app for Testflight beta app review to allow external testing